JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `mintTokensForColonyNetwork.send({ amount }, options)`

 Mint tokens for the Colony Network.
-This can only be called from the Meta Colony and only by the user assigned the `FOUNDER` role.
+This can only be called from the Meta Colony and only by the address assigned the `ROOT_ROLE`.

 **Input**